hyperfiddle/electric-fiddle/src/electric_tutorial/explorer.md

 * `(e/server (e/for [i (IndexRing limit offset)] (Row i (nth xs! i nil))))`
 * This is the essence of a server-streamed virtual scroll:
   * we use `offset` and `limit` (from the client),
-  * send them up, spawn or rotate rows on the server,
+  * send them up, spawn or rotate rows on the server using `IndexRing` (todo explain),
   * `(nth xs! i nil)` looks up the file based on the index *on the server*,
   * `(Row x)` enters the `Row` function and continues into `Render-cell`, running all reachable server scopes as far as possible,
   * finally broadcasting to the client that `(Row x`) has updated, automatically including all the server state the client is about to need,